Meet the Board and Staff of the Red Lodge Area Community Foundation

 We have a diverse team of staff, board members, and volunteers who respond to community opportunities and needs.
 Together we work for a common purpose, to help our nonprofits thrive, ensure our community members have their needs met, and to help meet the needs of our community.

-Jo Ann Eder, First Past President of the Board of Directors
+Chair of the Board of Directors

-Merv Coleman, Vice-Chair of the Board of Directors
+Vice-Chair of the Board of Directors

-“We’ve gone from a Fun Run committee to a fully-fledged organization that’s fully engaged in the community in the short time of about 10 years.
+“We’ve gone from a Fun Run committee to a full-fledged organization that’s fully engaged in the community in the short time of about 20 years.
 Great organizations don’t just happen.
 It takes time, vision, leadership, and willing people to serve.
 We have all of that energy and then some, with Tracy and Jo Ann, board members, staff, and a host of volunteers.
-I am especially proud of the Fun Run but also that we are involved with youth, poverty, veterans, affordable housing, the Old Roosevelt project, swimming pool, and other aspects of community, interacting with many nonprofits.
+I am especially proud of the Fun Run but also that we are involved with youth, poverty, veterans, affordable housing, the Roosevelt Center project, swimming pool, and other aspects of community, interacting with many nonprofits.
 I always tell people that when I go to a board meeting, I have to take a seat belt along to stay in my chair because there are so many good things happening.”

 Affiliations